cello-phane/radicaltrig/README.md

 https://cello-phane.github.io/radicaltrig/rau_rotating_axes.html
 After a 90 degree sweep, every point(all 4) has swept the circle, which is why this system works.
 ```

-Since the formula for t covers only a quarter of a circle (1.0),
-we define the Radical Angle Unit (RAU) to be periodic by using an
-integer 0, 1, 2, and 3 combined with mod 4 arithmetic(the % operator).

-c = x coordinate
-s = y coordinate
-For every Point(x,y)
 ┌───────────────────────────────────────────────────┐
 │                    +y                       │
 │                     ↑                       │